tilera/node/doc/api/tls.markdown

 `callback(null, sessionData)` once finished.
 If session can't be resumed (i.e. doesn't exist in storage) one may call `callback(null, null)`.
 Calling `callback(err)` will terminate incoming connection and destroy socket.

-NOTE: adding this event listener will have an effect only on connections established after addition of event listener.

 ### server.listen(port, [host], [callback])